Compare Roofing Contractor Cost: Find Prices From Top Rated Roofers Near You

 The cost to replace a roof can range between $6,000 – $10,000 depending on roof size, pitch, and materials used.
-Roof repairs are generally charged by an hourly rate of $50 – $80, plus any parts/supplies that may be needed.
+Roof repairs are generally charged at an hourly rate of $50 – $80, plus any parts/supplies that may be needed.

 Are you looking to hire a roofing contractor?
-If so, here’s what you need to know about roofing contractor cost and about finding the top rated roofers near you.
+If so, here’s what you need to know about roofing contractor cost and about finding the top-rated roofers near you.

 Do you dread seeing rain in the weather forecast?
 Do you have to rush to place buckets under newly sprouting water leaks?
 Have you had recent storms which have ripped the shingles from your roof?

 It may be time to get your roof replaced but you may be worried about the roofing contractor cost.
 This can be a very expensive repair.
 According to Home Advisor, the national average is between $5000 to $10,000 to get a roof replaced.